| Image Design: Bala Kumar |

-The much awaited cricket series of the year between India & Australia is underway and the limited overs series between the cricketing giants has been completed.
-As expected by all it was an extremely competitive one.
-The hosts took the one day series while the visitors fought back in the T20 leg & emerged victorious.
-Talking about key highlights of the limited overs series there were quite a few including Steve Smith's new avatar in the one day series, emergence of batsman Hardik Pandya, youngster Natarajan's big debut.
-The area of concern for both the teams though seem to be the fielding.
+The area of concern for both the teams though seems to be the fielding.
 It was surprising to see two of the best fielding units in the world dropping so many catches.
 Reason for the sloppy fielding though still a matter of debate.
-Great to see the crowd back in the ground.
+Great to have the crowd back in the ground.
 Both the teams are now gearing up for the most talked about four match test series to be commenced in a week's time.
-Let's now have a quick look at how both the teams & the individuals exhibited some of the major leadership lessons.
+Let's now have a quick look at how both the teams & the individuals exhibited some of the major leadership traits.

 Leading from the front

 It's very important for a leader to show the way to his team in any big assignment.
-An inspiring performance or a strategy by the leader can change the course of the entire task .
+An inspiring performance or a strategy by the leader can change the course of an entire task .
 Aaron Finch did exactly the same.
-He went on the attack mode from the word go.
+He went on to the attack mode from the word go.
 He set up a nice platform in the first two ODIs for the rest of his batsmen to come & express themselves.
 His teammates didn't disappoint him.
-Setting up a target of close to 400 runs in the first two one dayers by the men in yellow is the testament of how explosive their batsmen have been.
+Setting up a target of close to 400 runs in the first two one dayers by the men in yellow is the testament to how explosive their batsmen have been.
 Credit must go to their captain for showing the way.
 2 half centuries & a century scored by Finch in the one day series set the tone for his team.
-As a leader he understood the importance of his own performance & ensured that his performances are good enough to inspire his team.
-On the other hand his counterpart from the opposition Virat Kohli wasn't at his best in the one day series.
-Considering he sets really high standards for himself & his team every time, his performance in the limited overs series was not upto the mark.
-Some of his decisions in the field in terms of bowling changes were also debatable.
-Overall it can be said that batsman Virat Kohli really didn't come into his own during the one dayers.
-He ended up with couple of useful contributions with the bat during the T20 series.

 Save your best for the big occasion